 The paradox is averted by this second example, though, as the character underwent extensive plastic surgery for the sake of looking like Alex Trebek.
 This was so anyone who saw him doing M.I.B. type things (i.e., trying to cover up the evidence of aliens a witness claimed to see) wouldn't be believed.
 And everything about the character we only get through the testimony of people claiming to have seen UFO's.

 In a 2010 episode of Two and a Half Men, Charlie goes to his psychiatrist (played by Jane Lynch).
-As he and Alan later watch Glee, he says "that tall blond in the red track suit is freaking me out."
+As he and Alan later watch Glee, he says "that tall blonde in the red tracksuit is freaking me out."

 In an episode of Happy Endings, Brad, played by Damon Wayans Jr., mentions that before they were married, his wife used a picture of "one of the guys from In Living Color!" as a placeholder for him.
 In Living Color was created by and starred Damon Wayans Sr. as well as his brothers and sister.